timdeschryver/timdeschryver.dev/content/blog/sharing-data-between-modules-is-peanuts/index.md

 ![](./images/6.png)

-**Creating selectors for a grocery page specific to a family member
+### Router selectors

-**With our state and groceries selectors in place we can create the grocery page for a family member.
-This page will be accessible via `/groceries/:id`, e.g. `/groceries/mom`.
+With our state and groceries selectors in place we can create the grocery page for a family member.
+This page is accessible via `/groceries/:id`, e.g. `/groceries/mom`.
 To show the groceries of the mom in this case we’ll have to pluck the family member id from the URL, select the family member from the store, and finally select the groceries of the family member from the store.

-Time for a little recap before we continue: we defined the family members state and router state in the root module and the groceries state in the groceries feature module.
-But because all our application state is defined in a single state tree we can simply import the selectors from our root and use them as is, together with the selectors we created in the groceries module.
-The latter I like to call the base selectors.

 Time to write the selectors needed to create the grocery page.